iamnmt/reddit-discord-bot/README.md

-# A bot that can subscribe subreddits and post them to a channel
+# A bot that can subscribe to subreddits and post them to a channel

 ## Quick start